We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 CAA latest update

-We will also be reminding organisations holding an A8-1 approval of their responsibility to promulgate safety information (e.g. service bulletins) issued by the aircraft manufacturer to ensure that critical safety information is provided to operators in a timely manner.
+Plans are also still in place to remind organisations holding an A8-1 approval of their responsibility to promulgate safety information (e.g. service bulletins) issued by the aircraft manufacturer to ensure that critical safety information is provided to operators in a timely manner.

 Close CAA latest update